ted-wq-x/gql/README.md

 ## Build

 The library uses CMake as its build system.
-Client code should link against the `gql_parser` static library, defined in `src/parser/CMakeLists.txt`.
+Client code should link against the `gql_parser` static library for parser component and `gql_syntax_analyzer` for syntax analyzer.

 To build the library:
 ```shell